CISSP computerized adaptive testing (CAT): 25 of your questions answered

 For both the English CISSP CAT exam and other linear CISSP exams, candidates can site the test three times within a 12-month period with certain exceptions:

-23. Will a candidate see their score if they fail the CISSP CAT exam?
+23. Will I see my score if I fail the CISSP CAT exam?

 Preparing for the exam

-24. How should candidates prepare for the CISSP CAT exam?
+24. How should I prepare for the CISSP CAT exam?

 The content presented in the CISSP CAT exam and the traditional linear CISSP exam is the same, so candidates should not change their preparation style for the new testing format.
 However, candidates should be mentally prepared for the adaptive change in the difficulty of questions, which is based on an estimation of their ability.